-2.2a, 2.2b Trainings programs will be conducted at community level to manage and maintain infrastructure. \$97,032 has been budget for training expenses for four years and \$600 annually for reporting.
+2.2a, 2.2b Training programs will be conducted at community level to manage and maintain infrastructure. \$97,032 has been budget for training expenses and \$600 annually for reporting.

 H. Output 2.3

 2.3 Capacity built to meet future urban adaptation financing needs and community-based disaster risk reduction and assets protection trainings